kukuu/AGILITY/white-paper/tier-layer-README.md

 # TIER , Layer Architectures with  Monoliths & Microservice

-Layers reside on the same machine where the tiers can reside on different machines.
+ 1. Layers reside on the same machine

+ 2. Tiers can reside on different machines.

- 1. A monolithic application is simply deployed on a set of identical servers behind a load balancer.
+ 3. A monolithic application is simply deployed on a set of identical servers behind a load balancer.

- 2. In contrast, a microservice application typically consists of a large number of services.
+ 4. In contrast, a microservice application typically consists of a large number of services.

- 3. In a monolith, the user interface and data acccess are combined in  a single program from a single platform
+ 5. In a monolith, the user interface and data acccess are combined in  a single program from a single platform,

 ## n-Tier